containerd/containerd/BUILDING.md

 * Go 1.13.x or above except 1.14.x
 * Protoc 3.x compiler and headers (download at the [Google protobuf releases page](https://github.com/google/protobuf/releases))
 * Btrfs headers and libraries for your distribution.
 Note that building the btrfs driver can be disabled via the build tag `no_btrfs`, removing this dependency.
-* `libseccomp` is required if you're building with seccomp support

 ## Build the development environment